nucypher/nucypher/docs/source/references/signers.rst

 .. important::

-    For operational security, the Keystore signer is not recommended for :ref:`Staker operations <staking-guide>`.
+    For operational security, the Keystore signer is not recommended for Staking Providers.
     An exception can be made for testnets, but Staker operations should be performed using a hardware wallet.

 Local keystore signing utilizes `eth-account <https://github.com/ethereum/eth-account>`_ to sign ethereum transactions